What is Catalonia?

 Catalonia is one of Spain’s 17 autonomous regions and is located in the North-Eastern part of the country.
 It is a major tourism and manufacturing hub with its capital city in Barcelona.
 Catalonia is one of the richer regions of Spain, contributing 20% to the Spanish Gross Domestic Product while housing just 16% of their population.
 Catalonia, however, wants to secede from Spain.

-The ERC won an overwhelming majority in the municipal elections and immediately began talks with the center for Catalan independence, but after negotiations was obliged to settle for autonomy.
-Catalan autonomy lasted until the Spanish Civil War.
+The ERC won an overwhelming majority in the municipal elections and immediately began talks with the center for Catalan independence but after negotiations, was obliged to settle for autonomy.
+Catalan autonomy lasted till the Spanish Civil War.

 Between 2009 and 2011 a series of unofficial referendums for independence spread through Catalonia.
 About 40% of eligible voters participated and 96% of those voted for Catalan independence.

 The two major political parties in Catalonia, the ERC, and the CiU drafted a Declaration of Sovereignty and of the Right to Decide of the Catalan People.
 This declaration was adopted by the Catalonian parliament in January 2013.
 The declaration stated that “the Catalan people have, for reasons of democratic legitimacy, the nature of a sovereign political and legal subject”, and that the people had the right to decide their own political future.
 The Spanish Government immediately referred the declaration to the Spanish Constitutional Court, which ruled in March 2014 that the Declaration violated the Spanish Constitution.
 However, it recognized that there existed a right to decide.

 An Independence Referendum took place on 9th November 2014, defying the Constitutional Court’s stay order.
 81% of the voters supported Catalan independence but only 41% of the electorate voted.